Daemon-Macklin/Watch-ThisV1/README.md

 ### Persistence
 Media, Reviews and Users and all stored in a Mongo noSQL database hosted on mlab.
 There are two collections, media and users.
+Reviews are stored inside the media that they are reviewing.

 ### Git Hub
 Full project code with comprehensible commit history: